 Women in Science and Engineering (WiSE)

 This group helps create a community of and for women in the sciences at Brown University and increases the number of resources available to them.
-Originally founded for undergraduates, more recently the formation of a graduate student affinity group (GWiSE) was initiated by Lauren Quatrocchi, a recent graduate of the MPP program and former trainee on our NIH/NIGMS T32 Predoctoral Training Program in Trans-disciplinary Pharmacological Sciences.
+Originally founded for undergraduates, there is now a graduate version (GWiSE).

 Visit GWiSE on Facebook